Barrow Point language

-The Barrow Point or Mutumui language, called Eibole, is an extinct Australian Aboriginal language.
+The Barrow Point or Mutumui language, called Eibole, is an extinct Australian Aboriginal language from the Cape York Peninsula in Queensland.
 According to Wurm and Hattori (1981), there was one speaker left at the time.

 Classification

 The language has one dialect in the north called Ongwara.

 Phonology

 Unusually among Australian languages, Barrow Point had at least two fricative phonemes, //ð// and //ɣ//.
 They usually developed from /*t̪/ and /*k/, respectively, when preceded by a stressed long vowel, which then shortened.